tarxvftech/pim17/README.md

 ```
 apk add
 ```
-To upgrade the system ('ware disk space!!):
+To upgrade the system ('ware disk space!!
+And be extra sure / and /boot are mounted rw!):
 ```
 apk upgrade
 ```

 Important (nonstandard) packages:
 ```